hs950559/coryrylan.com/_posts/2016-01-11-angular-2-text-snippet-directive.md

 </code>
 </pre>

 Our textarea will have a Directive of `uiSnippets`.
-The `uiSnippet` uses the Angular property syntax `[]` to add functionality to our text area.
+The `uiSnippets` uses the Angular property syntax `[]` to add functionality to our text area.
 We prefix our Directive to follow best practices to prevent it from collisions with existing properties on our Components.
 Our directive is passed in a list of snippets from our top-level Component.